Brainhack-Proceedings-2015/Earl_HBM_HCP_Nipype/brainhack-report.md

 #Results
 The scope of the project was too big for two days of on and off coding, even among eleven developers.
-However, a collaborative team of interested Nipype developers were trained and are ready to continue collaborating across seven institutions on a vastly beneficial project to all of our work.
+However, this turnout of developers during an open hackathon demonstrates the importance of trying to fuse these two systems (Nipype and the HCP pipelines) to work together.

 # Conclusions
-This is where the conclusions go.
+More work is needed to truly contribute back to the HCP Pipelines (https://github.com/Washington-University/Pipelines), but a collaborative team of interested Nipype developers were trained and are ready to continue collaborating across seven institutions on a vastly beneficial project to all of our work.